quintans/goSQL/README.md

 It is possible to add more orders, and even to order by columns belonging to other tables if joins were present.

+The column that the `OrderBy` refers to, belongs to the table targeted by the last defined association.
+If there is no last association, the column belongs to the driving table, as is this case.

+There is also `Order` if we want to order by a column belonging to the driving table.

 #### Union